sharvee-joshi/STAT206-Project/README.md

-# Replication Project: Instabilities of Regression Estimates Relating Air Pollution to Mortality
+# Replication and Extension: Instabilities of Regression Estimates Relating Air Pollution to Mortality

 ## Overview